Customer Information Document:

 You can see details on the AALA website.

-FSC use external providers to deliver some activities.
-These will often involve sites, equipment or technical expertise not available within a Centre.
-Where a Centre uses a third party (external) contractor, as part of an organised programme or course, FSC will require the external provider to hold the Learning Outside the Classroom (LOtC) Quality Badge and relevant NGB qualifications as appropriate.
+We use external providers to deliver some activities.
+These will often involve sites, equipment or technical expertise not available within a centre.
+Where a centre uses a third party (external) contractor, as part of an organised programme or course, we will require the external provider to hold the Learning Outside the Classroom (LOtC) Quality Badge and relevant NGB qualifications as appropriate.

 ABTOT Financial Protection

-We provide financial security for all bookings by way of a bond held by the Association of Bonded Travel Organisers Trust Limited (ABTOT), member number 5049, 117 Houndsditch, London, EC3A 7BT (www.abtot.com).
+We provide financial security for all bookings by way of a bond held by the Association of Bonded Travel Organisers Trust Limited (ABTOT), member number 5049, 7th Floor, 69 Leadenhall Street, London, EC3A 2BG. (www.abtot.com).
 ABTOT cover provides for a refund in the event that FSC ceases trading and you have not yet travelled or repatriation if you are abroad.
 Please note that bookings made outside the EEA are only protected by ABTOT when purchased directly with FSC.
 In the unlikely event that you require assistance whilst abroad due to our financial failure, please call our 24/7 helpline on 01702 811 397 and advise you are a customer of an ABTOT protected travel company.

-To support our customers, FSC will ensure the following:
+To support our customers, we will ensure the following:

 Medical and Dietary Requirements